miguelbalboa/rfid/README.rst

   #.
 Read and write in the cards available memory space.
   #.
 Multiple readers instances, one per SPI interface.

+* All the other functions should be working, but need further testing.

 .. _compatible ide:
 Compatible IDE
 ----------